localstack/localstack-blog.github.io/content/2024-08-21-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 ## Introduction

 LocalStack is a cloud service emulator, that allows you to develop and test your cloud applications locally.
-It comes as a Docker image, meaning it's ephemeral, and any local cloud resources (like S3 buckets or Lambda functions) are destroyed when you stop the LocalStack container.
-However, there are cases where you want to keep resources, like databases or objects, for testing, debugging, or experimenting.
+LocalStack runs as a Docker container, and it’s ephemeral local resources like S3 buckets or Lambda functions are destroyed when you stop the container.
+However, you would like to persist & save certain resources for testing, debugging, or experimenting.
+That’s where LocalStack's Cloud Pods come in.

-Cloud Pods are snapshots of your LocalStack's persistent state.
-They let you save the current LocalStack state, stored on the LocalStack Web Application.
-With Cloud Pods, you can:
+Cloud Pods are snapshots of your LocalStack’s state that are stored on the LocalStack Web Application.
+This is incredibly useful for things like:

-1. Ensure consistent developer environments by resolving differences and easing onboarding.
+1. Ensuring consistent developer environments and easing developer onboarding.
-2. Set up specific testing scenarios for your application, preventing data conflicts and ensuring isolation.
+2. Reducing environment setup times while using CDK, Terraform, or CloudFormation.
-3. Improve efficiency in cloud application development by reducing environment setup times.
+3. Creating specific automated testing scenarios for your cloud application.

-This blog will guide you in creating a Cloud Pod for your CDK stack, making infrastructure testing faster and more efficient.
-Additionally, we'll discuss using Cloud Pods to pre-seed your continuous integration (CI) runner with infrastructure state.
+In this blog, we're going to focus into this third use case: using Cloud Pods to enable pre-seeded testing scenarios in continuous integration (CI) workflows.
+We’ll explore creating a Cloud Pod from an existing stack, implementing integration tests against LocalStack, and running these tests as part of a GitHub Actions workflow.

 ## Table of Contents